bt-/pvcaptest/docs/user_guide/uncert.rst

 To obtain a meaningful spatial uncertainty there must be multiple sensors measuring the same variable.
-The ``spatial_uncert`` method assumes that the ``agg_sensors`` method was used to aggregate the measurements of the same variable from multiple sensors across each time interval.
+The ``spatial_uncert`` method assumes that the ``agg_sensors`` method was used to aggregate the measurements of the same variable across multiple sensors for each time interval.
 Because the ``agg_sensors`` method modifies the ``regression_cols`` attribute it also saves a copy of the original ``regression_cols`` attribute to ``pre_agg_reg_trans``.
 The ``spatial_uncert`` method uses uses the column groups